ankitppatel/Kaggle/README.md

 # Kaggle
-IPython and data sets for Kaggle competitions
+IPython notebooks and data sets for Kaggle competitions